SMTG-Bham/galore/paper.md

 number of possible excitations with zero crystal momentum ("Gamma-point phonons").
-In Raman spectroscopy another optical method is used to observe lattice vibrations and different selection rules apply; however, again the resulting spectrum corresponds to a limited selection of Gamma-point movements.
+In Raman spectroscopy another optical method is used to observe lattice vibrations and different selection rules apply; again, the resulting spectrum corresponds to a limited selection of Gamma-point movements.

 It is possible to predict the frequencies and intensities of these